 Twelve sandy beaches, world-class walking, several scenic bus rides and a tropical zoo all make Newquay a great car-free destination.
-You can reach Newquay by train from Par (see 3 below) or by bus along the coast from Padstow (see 4 below).
-Summer is really busy in this popular town, but head off the beaten track and you’ll still find quieter coves and cliff paths to explore… Come back in peaceful springtime to see dolphins in the harbour or lambs on the farm and in mellow autumn to explore the Luxulyan Valley's beech woods in all their golden glory.
+You can reach Newquay by train from Par, on the main Great Western Railway from London and then on GWR's scenic branch line (see 3 below) or by bus along the coast from Padstow (see 4 below).
+Summer is really busy in this popular town, but head off the beaten track and you’ll still find quieter coves and cliff paths to explore… Come in peaceful springtime to see dolphins in the harbour or lambs on the farm and in mellow autumn to explore the Luxulyan Valley's beech woods in all their golden glory.
 At any time of year, Newquay makes a great base for a staycation.
 Scroll to the end for tips on buses, bikes and places to stay.

 1. Holywell beach (and Poldark Country)

 Newquay’s dozen beaches are surprisingly different, from sunbathing in sheltered Porth on the north side of town to surfing on famous Fistral with its towering breakers.
-Family-friendly Towan beach, in the heart of Newquay, features a holiday home on a tall stack of rock, accessed only by a private suspension bridge.
+Family-friendly Towan beach, in the heart of Newquay not far from the railway station, features a holiday home on a tall stack of rock, accessed only by a private suspension bridge.
 The South West coast path, which links all the beaches, runs through the town along a disused railway and then round the coast.
-A half hour ride on bus 85 takes you to Holywell Bay, which fans of Poldark will recognise a regular backdrop for the the BBC’s popular series.
+Along the way, you’ll cross a ferry and reach Holywell Bay, which fans of Poldark will recognise a regular backdrop for the the BBC’s popular series.

 - Holywell Bay is one of many beautiful Cornish locations that featured in Poldark.
-Visit Cornwall have compiled a list of Poldark locations you can visit easily by public transport.
+Visit Britain have compiled a list of Poldark locations and Lucy Daniel Guide runs tours you can visit easily by public transport.

 2. Newquay Zoo